Changissnz/nu_merchant_principal/README.md

-that is not so much for constructive purposes but to assuage, measurement of a metaphysical force by the symptoms exhibited in their hosts has the potential to be a satisfactory predictor of the hosts' activity.
+that is not so much for constructive purposes but to assuage, measurement of a metaphysical force by the symptoms exhibited in their hosts has the potential to aid for satisfactory predictors of the hosts' activity.
 But that is a predictor for the host's expression, and the mark cannot be set on the metaphysical force itself.
 Incompleteness here, an understanding without full